Truk Lagoon: Dive Trips

 What is the climate like?

-Everyone wants to go at the “best time” of year and the brochures never show rainy conditions do they?
+Everyone wants to go at the “best time” of year and the brochures never show rainy conditions!
 But the tropics are green because it rains a lot!
 And these days global weather patterns are ever changing so seasons are not predictable anymore.
-So expect blistering, hot, oily calm days followed by rain squalls and windy choppy conditions.
-In short, its the tropics!
-A good recommendation would be to bring a light waterproof jacket – and plenty of sunblock!
+So expect blistering, hot, oily calm days followed by rain, squalls and windy choppy conditions.
+Followed by burning hot, calm sunny days etc. In short, its the tropics!
+A good recommendation would be to bring a light waterproof jacket – hat and plenty of sunblock!

 Currency

 The currency in Chuuk is the US dollar.
-Major credit cards and travelers checks are also widely accepted.
+Major credit cards are also widely accepted.
 There is a bank in the town.
-If you don’t want to carry cash you can take travelers cheques.
-There is no ATM in Truk Town so: If from outside US, take some money in traveller cheques take some cash to pay for your Sorb and CCR tank hire.
-Book up all your food and drinks at hotel to your room and pay for it on your credit card .
+There are a few ATM’s in Truk Town so: If you are from outside the US, its probably better to bring some cash.
+You can charge all your food and drinks to your room and pay by credit card at the end.
+And also all your gas bill can be charged at the dive shop by credit card too.

 What power supplies are used?